 Regularly review the status of required documents as the status may change and new documents may be added.
-Log into the Online Financial Aid Office and click on the Required Documents tab.
-On the top of the screen, check to be sure you are in the 2017-18 award year.
+Log into the Online Financial Aid Office and click on the menu to find the Required Documents tab.
+On the top of the screen, check to be sure you are in the 2018-19 award year.

-Should I submit 2016 federal tax returns and W-2 forms?
+Should I submit my parents' 2016 federal tax returns and W-2 forms?

-Do not submit 2017 federal tax documents unless estimated 2017 income was used for your current year (2016-17) financial aid.
-If this applies to you, necessary documents will be listed on the Required Documents tab of the Online Financial Aid Office and should be submitted directly to the Office of Financial Aid.
+Do not submit 2017 federal tax documents unless estimated 2017 income was used for your current year (2017-18) financial aid.
+If this applies to you, the documents will be listed on the Required Documents section of the Online Financial Aid Office and should be submitted directly to the Office of Financial Aid.

 If unusual circumstances are affecting your family's resources (e.g. decrease in parent income, one-time source of income, unusually high out-of-pocket medical expenses), you may submit a signed copy of the 2016 parent federal tax return, including schedules and W-2 forms.
 The 2017 parent federal tax return may be required, when available.
 Submit the information directly to the Office of Financial Aid.
 You should provide an explanation of the circumstances and supporting documentation, such as current pay stubs.